pingcap/docs-cn/system-variables.md

 - Range: `[100, 16384]`
 - This variable is used to set the maximum number of schema versions (the table IDs modified for corresponding versions) allowed to be cached.
 The value range is 100 ~ 16384.

+### tidb_max_paging_size <span class="version-mark">New in v6.2.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Integer
+- Default value: `50000`
+- Range: `[1, 2147483647]`
+- Unit: Rows
+- This variable is used to set the maximum number of rows during the coprocessor paging request process.
+Setting it to too small a value increases the RPC count between TiDB and TiKV, while setting it to too large a value results in excessive memory usage in some cases, such as loading data and full table scan.

 ### tidb_mem_oom_action <span class="version-mark">New in v6.1.0</span>

 - Scope: GLOBAL